Skip to Content

 • Paladin® gear durability enhancement

-• Cold forged aluminum spool
+• Cold-forged aluminum spool

-• Ceramic Coating on entire spool
+• Ceramic Coating on the entire spool

 • Diamond-Like Carbon (DLC) line roller coating